Our research benefits from an external network of more than 300 academic and 100 industry alliances focused on areas of mutual scientific interest.

 Collaborations can boost efficiency and accelerate progress by facilitating access to ideas, capabilities and talent not always available within our walls.
 By joining forces with external innovators to pursue shared scientific interests, we can increase the breadth and depth of the science that we cover.

-Our Business Development & Licensing, Operational Alliances and Academic Relations teams work with prospective partners to establish collaborations that are mutually beneficial and productive.
+Our Business Development & Licensing, External Research Collaborations and External Science and Partnering teams work with prospective partners to establish collaborations that are mutually beneficial and productive.
 We remain actively engaged with our collaborators to ensure a productive collaboration environment and maximize the probability of success.

 The Business Development & Licensing team is flexible in structuring deals and aims to tailor our collaborations to each partner’s individual needs.
 Deal types include in-licensing, out-licensing/risk-sharing, research collaborations, options, equity investments and acquisitions.